 Learn more about package label and insert translations.

 Drug Study Label Translations

 In pharmaceutical clinical trials, drug study labels are used to give trial sponsors, patients, and doctors the medicine’s unique subject identifiers, expiration date, potency, batch number, expiration date, and storage requirements.
 In addition, the drug trial label clearly describes the clinical trial participant, the study associated with the drug, and the drug itself.
-Before the trial itself can begin, the clinical trial drug labels must receive approval by the relevant regulatory body, and must be translated into the country’s official language and permanently fastened to either the immediate packaging or outer packaging.
+Before the trial can begin, clinical trial drug labels must receive approval by the relevant regulatory body, must be translated into the country’s official language, and must be permanently fastened to either the immediate packaging or outer packaging.

 As the demand for pharmaceutical products grows worldwide, more and more clinical trials are being conducted in countries where English is not the primary language.
 Failure to provide accurate translations of drug study labels can lead to regulatory delays, loss of market access, wasted resources and money, as well as potentially endanger patient lives.
 CSOFT Health Sciences provides highly accurate and timely translations for drug study labels to ensure that life science companies maintain regulatory compliance and receive the best ROI.